TV-Rename/tvrename/userguide.md

 * **Remove** - Make a an episode disappear.
 All episodes above will be renumbered down to fill the gap.
 * **Swap** - Swap the position of two episodes.
 * **Merge** - These episodes are all on disk locally as one multi-episode file.
 * **Insert** - Manually add an episode into the season.
-Episodes after are renumbered to accomodate it.
+Episodes after are renumbered to accommodate it.
-* **Split** - Turn one episode into many, renumbering episode after the split to accomodate them.
+* **Split** - Turn one episode into many, renumbering episode after the split to accommodate them.
 After adding a rule, you can go to the "Episode Guide" tab, select the show, and then click "Refresh".
 You will then be able to see (and check) the effects of the rules you've created.

 ## Episode Guide